 - Note: Once Pre-IMSD students are selected and matched with a faculty mentor, laboratory schedules are determined by the faculty mentor and Pre-IMSD student.
 Lab schedules are flexible to accommodate courses over the summer and the academic year.

 - Completed applications must be emailed to Brittnie Bloom (email@example.com) or delivered to GMCS 322C.

 - Applicants should investigate and study the research areas of faculty mentors that match their areas of interest and list five (5) faculty members on their application.
 Note: It is HIGHLY recommended that all BEP applicants email their top 3 faculty members and inform them that they are applying to the Pre-IMSD Program, schedule a meeting, and learn about the research in their laboratory.

 - Selected applicants will be invited to interview.

-- All BEP applicants (funded or not) will receive help to meet faculty members and students in their laboratories of interest.
+- All Pre-IMSD Scholars will receive help to meet faculty members and students in their laboratories of interest.